Think It’s Too Soon to Survey Your Franchisees? Think Again.

 The opportunity to be recognized as a Top Franchise award winner

-As the Senior Consultant, Courtney handles new business development, as well as ongoing client relations and account management within FBR.
+As the Director of Client Development, Courtney handles new business development, as well as ongoing client relations and account management within FBR.
 As a person who is passionate about making sure every business can succeed, Courtney loves to get creative in helping franchisors exceed their goals.
 Outside of work, you can find Courtney going on adventures with her Golden Retriever, Tuckerman and watching any New England sports team!

 Franchise Business Review is the leading market research firm in the franchise sector specializing in franchisee satisfaction and employee engagement.
 Since 2005, we have helped more than 1,100 franchise brands drive better results.
 Let us put our insights to work for you.